VulcanJS/vulcan-docs/source/resolvers.md

 Note that if the collections include private data, you'll have to implement your own security layer inside each resolver to prevent unwanted access.
 Check out the [Controlling Viewing](/groups-permissions.html#Controlling-Viewing) section for more details.

-### List Resolver
+### Multi Resolver

-The `list` resolver is used to display lists of documents.
+The `multi` resolver is used to display lists of documents.
 It takes the following arguments:

 * `terms`: a JSON object containing a list of terms used to filter and sort the list.
 * `offset`: how many documents to offset the list by (used for paginating requests).